-Better known as SuperConferences; free to coaches & students; hosted at 4 regional college sites during the fall providing workshops in all academic events.
+Better known as SuperConferences; no cost; normally hosted at 4 regional college sites during the fall providing workshops in all events.
+Due to pandemic, fall 2021 conferences will be reduced to 2 regional sites.
+Check the UIL website for updates.
 Explanation & demonstration of speaking events by successful coaches and students.
-Dates/locations posted on website.
-Flyer with additional info included in appendix.